thenfour/TeensyMemAnalyzer/README.md

   - Ecosystem support for charts, treemaps, tables.
   - Code reuse between web and Electron/Tauri builds.

+**Package manager**

+Yarn is preferred.

+**IDE**

+VS Code shall be used as the primary dev tool, with additional support as needed via cmd.

 **External Tools**

 - Use existing `arm-none-eabi-*` tools where practical: